-Lily Donge is the Program Director of Corporate Innovation for Communities, at Groundswell, a nonprofit that builds community power through community solar projects that share power, savings, and economic opportunity.
+Lily Donge is the Communities & Corporates Advisor at Groundswell, a nonprofit that builds community power through community solar projects that share power, savings, and economic opportunity.
 She believes that to advance and scale renewable energy, the market must ground in the communities where the clean energy transformation is taking place.
 Through her project on Communities + Corporates, she is unlocking innovative solutions for frontline communities by leveraging the rapid corporate support of climate change and renewable energy.

 Lily has a global background.
 She is originally from Vietnam, grew up in the Philippines, and is a French and recent U.S. citizen.
 She founded Mai Ly, a sustainability consulting service, and PIKO (Planning Innovative Kommunities and Opportunities), a non-profit to serve native Hawai’ians.
 She serves as Senior Fellow to the Renewables Energy Buyers’ Alliance (REBA).